oktadev/okta-blog/_source/_posts/2022-02-28-shopping-app-with-node-minio.md

 tweets:
 ---

 These days, a lot of e-commerce solutions are built with Node.js.
 Typically, e-commerce applications have many images and video assets managed in object storage.
 As the number of products in an e-commerce store increases, so does the size of the object storage.
-We’ll build our Node.js application with a Kubernetes-friendly object storage service called MinIO to scale with demand.
-Finally, we’ll secure this scalable application with the Okta Sign-in Widget.
+We'll build our Node.js application with a Kubernetes-friendly object storage service called MinIO to scale with demand.
+Finally, we'll secure this scalable application with the Okta Sign-in Widget.

 This tutorial will guide you through the code to build a simple Node.js Shopping App with the Okta's Sign-In Widget for authentication and a [MinIO Server](https://min.io/) to host the store's assets.
 We will use Express as our application framework and Handlebars as the view engine.
 We will use the [MinIO Javascript Client SDK](https://docs.minio.io/docs/javascript-client-quickstart-guide) to fetch the application's image assets from the Minio Server.